-For the past many releases I have been covering Linux mint and in each release, the team has delivered what it had promised.
-Now the new release is getting closer, Mint users should know what’s going to be delivered in the coming release Linux Mint 19.3 “Tricia”.
+For the past many releases, I have been covering Linux mint, and in each release, the team has delivered what it had promised.
+Now the new release is getting closer, and Mint users should know what will be delivered in the coming release Linux Mint 19.3 “Tricia”.

 So let’s see what’s new in Linux Mint 19.3 “Tricia” Beta.